 ITIL service strategy definition

-Service strategy is the stage defined in the ITIL framework’s service lifecycle that looks at the overall approach for IT services.
+Service strategy is the stage defined in the ITIL service lifecycle that examines the overall approach for IT Service Management.
 Its purpose is to define the perspective, position, plans, and patterns that a service provider needs to be able to execute to meet an organization's business outcomes.

 Put simply, the strategy phase of the ITIL lifecycle is in place to ensure that IT and the business work together to create a solid foundation and approach on which to design, build, and improve effective and efficient IT services.